Vettabase/awesome-mariadb/list-dev.md

 2. TonyDBC is descreibed as a _high level connector_, based on MariaDB/Connector.
 The features it adds are typical of a connector and should improve performance.
 It also includes type mapping to the [Pandas](https://pandas.pydata.org/) framework.
 3. `tencentcloud-sdk-mariadb` is actively maintained by Tencent.
 The `mysql` gem is by far the most used, but it's unmaintained since 2021. `jdbc-mariadb` is also unmaintained since 2019.
 4. Pre-production maturity level.
+5. Unmaintained, but apparently the alternatives have been abandoned for a longer time.

 ## IDEs